MihirMishra23/LLM-Collectives-Profiler/README.md

 ./run_train.sh
 ```

+## Notes:
-Note that on a successful run the last message should be `Process group destroyed` and this is not an error.
+- On a successful run the last message should be `Process group destroyed` — this is not an error.
+- If the training run is hanging on `Preparing c4 dataset from allenai/c4`, then make sure you've run `export HF_HOME=$PSCRATCH/huggingface` before